IBM/oic-i-agentic-ai-tutorials/i-oic-rbac-using-obo/okta_setup/Okta_OAuth_2.0–On-Behalf-Of_(OBO)_Flow_Setup.md

 ---
 ## Step 4.
 Assign Users to SPA Application

+> **Note:** Usually, two users will already be present.
+If they are not listed, add them here.

-1. Go to **Applications → Applications → SPA WEB APPLICATION**
+1. Go to **Applications → Applications → SPA Web Application**
 2. Open the **Assignments** tab.
 3. Click **Assign → Assign to People**.
-4. Add users who should access the webchat.
+4. Add the users who should have access to the webchat.

 ---